What is NSROC?

 The NSROC Board meets four times a year and holds an annual one day conference.

 NSROC was established in 1986.
 It is an Incorporated Association.
 It is governed by a Board established under its Constitution.
-NSROC Constitution_9 August 2018
+NSROC Constitution as amended 9 August 2018.

 Access to information held by Councils is provided by them in accordance with the Government Information (Public Access) Act 2009.
 If you are seeking information held by Councils, you should consult the Access to Information section of individual Council’s websites.